astrolabsoftware/grafink/README.md

 [![Build Status](https://travis-ci.org/astrolabsoftware/grafink.svg?branch=master)](https://travis-ci.org/astrolabsoftware/grafink)
 [![codecov](https://codecov.io/gh/astrolabsoftware/grafink/branch/master/graph/badge.svg?style=platic)](https://codecov.io/gh/astrolabsoftware/grafink)

-Grafink is a spark ETL job to bulk load data into JanusGraph.
+Grafink is a data loading and analysis tool for loading and analysing data into / from JanusGraph.
 It was created to load [Fink](https://fink-broker.org/) data into JanusGraph.

+Grafink has 3 components in general

+1. Api : This module exposes a REST interface on top of the loaded data in JanusGraph.
+The source is in ```api``` folder
+2. Core: This is the Spark job that helps in loading data into Janusgraph.
+The source is in ```core``` folder.
-The Architecture is described [here](docs/Architecture.md)
+The Architecture of the core job is described [here](docs/Architecture.md)
+3. Shell: This provides a scala REPL for ad-hoc data analysis of the loaded data.
+This uses same configuration as the core module.
+The source is in ```core/src/scala/com/astrolabsoftware/grafink/shell``` folder

+## Grafink Core

-Grafink is highly configurable.
-It has 4 major components:
+Grafink Core is highly configurable.
+It has 5 major components:

 1. SchemaLoader: Loads the graph schema to the configured storage backend.
 2. IDManager: Maintains external copy of data with the custom ids generated for loading the vertices
 3. VertexProcessor: Loads the vertices data into JanusGraph.
 4. EdgeProcessor: Creates edges between the loaded vertices based on specified rules.
+5. VertexClassifier: These are classes that describe an algorithm for connecting vertices, thereby introducing a set of edges in the graph.

-## Configuration
+### Configuration

-There are a number of configuration options using which we can customize grafink.
+There are a number of configuration options using which we can customize grafink core job.
 Here is a sample config file with example options and inline comments for explanation

 ```hocon